w8mej/PoorOperationalSecurityPractices/README.md

 </div>

 <div align="center">
-  <sub>The little script that could.
+  <sub>The little script that could and would.
 Built with creativity, observations, and facepalm-inducing moments
   <a href="https://securesql.info">John Menerick</a>
   </a>
 </div>